 ‘Gardening is cheaper than therapy and you get tomatoes’

 You aren’t sure if the vegetables you buy from the market are laden with chemicals.
 Added to that, you now doubt if your apples and cabbages are even real.
 Plastic rice, plastic eggs, plastic cabbage, plastic-wrapped apples, and the list may be much longer.
 If you garden, you are sure of what you produce and you know it is much healthier and fresher.
-The food you buy might have travelled thousands of miles over days and weeks and lost all freshness.
+The food you buy might have traveled thousands of miles over days and weeks and lost all freshness.
 When you garden, the vegetables go straight from the soil to the tummy.

 Due to congestion, time and space have become constraints in gardening in urban places.
 Each day has the exact 24 hours and it is for you to make the time.
 No one can give you an extra minute for gardening.
 If you can’t go wide, it is possible to go up.
 Vertical gardening, hydroponics, terrace gardening are options to explore.